orlandpm/fsharp-circuits/README.md

 fsharp-circuits
 ===============

-showing how to model, draw, and calculate on DC circuits using F# features
+showing how to model, draw, and calculate on DC circuit elements using F# features

 ![circuit drawn with F#!](https://raw2.github.com/orlandpm/fsharp-circuits/master/mycircuit.png)